hartwigmedical/serve/algo/README.md

 SERVE harmonizes various sources of evidence into a single unified model that can be readily used in genomic analyses:

-- A model is generated which allows mapping of genomic events to clinical evidence.
+- A model is generated which allows mapping of genomic events to efficacy evidence and clinical trials
 - An overview of mutations that are implied to be potential cancer drivers is generated.

 ## Contents